Recursive Flora

 Accessibility improvements

-The current version meets baseline accessibility standards for contrast and ARIA labeling, but I want to explore more inclusive patterns, edge cases, and assistive-tech testing.
+The current version meets baseline accessibility standards for contrast and ARIA labelling, but I want to explore more inclusive patterns, edge cases, and assistive-tech testing.

 Multi-sensory garden features